-Existing contracts entered into by members who elected before 1 April 2009 to purchase added years of membership continue unless the member elects to cease the contract.
+Contracts entered into before 1 April 2009 to purchase added years of membership continue unless the member elects to cease the contract.
 Payments under these contracts are expressed as a percentage of the member's pensionable pay (2009 Scheme definition of pensionable pay).
 The contributions should only be deducted on the 2009 Scheme definition of pensionable pay.
 This excludes any pay that is pensionable in the 2015 Scheme but which was not pensionable in the 2009 Scheme - such as non- contractual overtime.